luhipi/sarvey/docs/processing.rst

     In case the second-order points are selected among the results from MiaplPy, the filtered interferometric phase (MiaplPy result) is used for the respective points.
     The DS pixels from MiaplPy and the pixels selected with the temporal phase coherence from step 0 are both selected with the same coherence threshold (**filtering:coherence_p2**).

-- Estimating the atmospheric phase screen (APS):
+- Apply estimated atmospheric phase screen (APS) to second-order points:
-    The estimation of the APS takes place in time-domain and not interferogram-domain to reduce the computational time.
-    The phase contributions are removed from the first-order points which were selected for atmospheric filtering.
-    Their residual time series contains atmospheric phase contributions and noise.
-    As the APS is assumed to be spatially correlated, the residuals of all points are spatially filtered (**filtering:interpolation_method**) independently for each time step.
-    After filtering, the estimated APS is interpolated to the location of the second-order points.
+    The APS, estimated in step 3, is interpolated to the location of the second-order points.

 - Output of this step
-    - p1_ts_filt.h5
-    - p1_aps.h5
+    - cohXX_ifg_wr.h5
     - cohXX_aps.h5
+    - cohXX_ifg_unw.h5
-    - cohXX_ifg_wr.h5
+    - cohXX_ts.h5

 The placeholder XX depends on the threshold for the temporal coherence used for selecting the second-order points.
 For example, a threshold of 0.8 would result in coh80_aps.h5 and coh80_ifg_wr.h5.

-Step 4: Densification
-^^^^^^^^^^^^^^^^^^^^^

-Two unwrapping options (**processing:temporal_unwrapping**, also applies to step 2) are implemented and should be chosen based on the characteristics of the displacement (spatial extend, magnitude, temporal behaviour).

-- Output of this step
-    - cohXX_ifg_unw.h5
-    - cohXX_ts.h5

-The placeholder XX depends on the threshold for the temporal coherence used for selecting the second-order points during filtering in step 3.
-For example, a threshold of 0.8 would result in coh80_ifg_unw.h5 and coh80_ts.h5.

 Option 1: Unwrapping in time and space
 """"""""""""""""""""""""""""""""""""""